JByfordRew/BlazorTransitionableRoute/README.md

 *for v1 documentation see [here](README-V1.md)*

+## Roadmap
+* Option to create new route data when navigating and not persist previous state.

 ## Demos
 See the demos for how to implement.
 * The `BlazorTransitionableRouteDemoWasm` demo shows a Blazor coded transition behaviour.